The Best Bread Makers in Canada

 The Cuisinart CBK-200C features an impressive 16 different pre-programmed options.
 This includes pre-programmed bread options like white, whole wheat, French/Italian, sweet bread, low carb, and gluten-free; rapid settings for white, whole wheat, French/Italian, sweet bread, last minute loaf, and a quick bread or cake setting; and extra features for kneading artisan dough, giving extra bake time for a loaf, and for making from jam from scratch.
 These pre-programmed settings have additional settings, including 3 crust color settings and 3 sizes between 1 and 2 lbs, for a total of 100+ different configurations.
 The CBK-200C features a convection fan that circulates hot or warm air throughout the machine during certain cycles and improves the evenness of the baking and the bake time.

 The construction of the Cuisinart CBK-200C includes features that make it a very interesting option for those looking at a bread machine.
 The Cuisinart CBK-200C features a digital display that indicates your menu selection, selected crust color, selected size, where in the baking cycle the unit is in, and current baking time.
-There are a 12-hour delay timer.
+There is a 12-hour delay timer.
 Audible tones will indicate when your bread is done, or when to add-in mix ins.
 The breadbasket itself is both removable and non-stick, for easy cleaning.

 Users typically find this an effective bread maker with strong performance, but there are some downsides.
 One of the main downsides of the Cuisinart CBK-200C is how loud the audible alarms can be.
 Another factor is that some users have had questionable longevity.
 Certain components like hinges or the lid seal can wear down and deteriorate due to the plastic construction.
 Overall, there are some very interesting features with this convection bread maker, but it will not be for everyone.